 Very few advertisers require more encouragement to comply.
 However, if necessary, Ad Standards has developed a range of enforcement actions to ensure compliance with Community Panel decisions.

 Firstly, if a complaint indicates that an advertisement may breach government regulations or has broken the law, Ad Standards can refer the case report to an appropriate government agency or industry body that has the authority to withdraw the advertisement.
 This can be done without a case going to the Community Panel for consideration.

 - An advertiser’s failure to respond will always be included in the final case report which is made public on Ad Standards' website.
 This is generally unwelcome publicity for the advertiser and for most advertisers such publicity is a threat to brand reputation and is to be avoided.

-- In a similar fashion, an advertiser’s failure to respond can feature in information released to the media which follows the relevant Community Panel meeting, and Ad Standards' CEO will respond to all media requests with a full account of the particulars of the case, including the timeliness of the advertiser’s compliance.
+- In a similar fashion, an advertiser’s failure to respond can feature in information released to the media which follows the relevant Community Panel meeting, and Ad Standards' Independent Director for Complaints Handling will respond to all media requests with a full account of the particulars of the case, including the timeliness of the advertiser’s compliance.

 - Should an advertiser fail to respond to Ad Standards' request to remove or modify advertising, Ad Standards will liaise with industry and media bodies such as FreeTV, and the Outdoor Media Association which will either negotiate with the advertiser directly for the removal of the advertisement or in specific cases, take action to remove the advertisement.